 Is it just my imagination or is the fashion just so much more creative these days?
 I guess with the DIY / refashioning craze, we collectively have sprung out of the box.
-And look what we’ve come up with today: a uber-cool detachable collar.
-Party perfect.
-Something to wear going out.
+And look what we’ve come up with today: a very cool detachable collar.

 Different models, variations on a theme: take an old shirt from your hubby when he is not looking and cut off the collar.
 Never mind if it’s frayed.
 We’re going to cover it.